polalagi-dev/NorthlinkModerationBot/README.md

 ---

-Reminder: This isn't the complete build of the bot, nor can you use the bot.
+Reminder: This isn't the complete version of the bot, nor can you use the bot.
+This has progress of the bot development.